-For consistency, pick an area in your yard that will be the “potty area”.
+For consistency, pick an area in your yard that will be the “potty area.”
 Always take your pup out on a leash even if you have a fenced-in yard.
-This is so you can monitor his eliminations and offer immediate praise.
+This is so you can monitor their eliminations and offer immediate praise.

-1. Be boring when taking your pup outside.
-As difficult as it might be, refrain from giving any attention or play until AFTER your puppy eliminates.
-The more you engage your puppy, the less likely he is to focus on the task at hand.
+- As difficult as it might be, refrain from giving any attention or play until AFTER your puppy eliminates.
+The more you engage your puppy, the less likely they are to focus on the task at hand.
 A good rule of thumb is to stay outside for no more than 5-10 minutes to give ample time and not feel rushed.

-2. After success, you can reward your pup as previously mentioned with a healthy puppy treat or verbal praise.
-Again, rewards should be given within 2 seconds of elimination so the pup associates the praise with the pottying outside.
-After that, you can offer attention, playtime, going for a walk or letting him off-leash if it is safe to do so.
-These activities serve as another reward for good behavior and encourage your young pup to hurry up on his toilet trips.
+- After success, you can reward your pup as previously mentioned with a healthy puppy treat or verbal praise.
+Again, rewards should be given within 2 seconds of elimination so the pup associates the praise with pottying outside.
+After that, you can offer attention, playtime, a walk, or off-leash time (if it is safe to do so).
+These activities serve as another reward for good behavior and encourage your young pup to hurry up during toilet trips.

 How to Handle Accidents

 With potty training, accidents are inevitable.
 The only time you can address an accident is in the moment it is happening.
-Interrupt accidents with clapping or a distinct but nonaggressive verbal cue, but refrain from harsh punishment.
-Harsh noises or voices may scare your puppy and in the future, he may refrain from going to the bathroom in front of you at all!
-Startle him just enough to make it unpleasant, then bring him outside to his spot to finish.
+Interrupt accidents with clapping or a distinct (but nonaggressive) verbal cue, but refrain from harsh punishment.
+Harsh noises or voices may scare your puppy and, in the future, they may refrain from going to the bathroom in front of you at all!
+Startle them just enough to make it unpleasant, then bring them outside to their spot to finish.

 Cleaning Tip: Clean up any accidents with an enzymatic cleaner or a 50/50 solution of water and vinegar.
 Avoid ammonia-based products.

-Your pup should be taken out at regular intervals based roughly on his age.
+Your pup should be taken out for a potty break at regular intervals based on their age.
 Most puppies will be able to hold it the number of hours equal to their age in months, plus or minus an hour with a maximum of 8 hours.

 Puppies should also go out immediately after waking up, during/after playing, and after finishing a meal.

 Some puppies benefit from a regulated food/water schedule.
 This trains their system to eliminate at more predictable intervals.
-Picking up your puppy’s food and water 2 hours before bedtime can help them to make it through the night.
-During the day, offer your puppy water for 10-15 minutes at a time and the best time is after he goes outside.
+Putting away your puppy’s food and water 2 hours before bedtime can help them to make it through the night.
+During the day, offer your puppy water for 10-15 minutes at a time and the best time is after they go outside.
 Then remove water until next time.